 The altitude shift from Jhaka (8700 ft.) to Saruwas Thatch (11150 ft) is around 2500 ft.
 We all were excited to cross our first snow bridge today.
-Our bags were packed and with our local guide we left around 8.
-We crossed village play ground and entered into the forests which had Pine Trees, Deodar Trees and few Maple trees.
+Our bags were packed and with our local guide, we left around 8.
+We crossed the village playground and entered into the forests which had Pine Trees, Deodar Trees, and few Maple trees.

 However, the weather had different plans in store for us.
 After trekking for some 3 hours it started drizzling and our local guide could sense the temperament of weather.
 We took a halt at Udaikanal for an hour.
 We were just short of 2 KMs from our destination.

 We had a beautiful snow bridge in front of us.
 We had our queries about crossing snow bridge and it was adventurous enough to see the sudden weather change.
 After the rain had settled down we started trekking again and crossed our first snow bridge with a certain level of difficulty created by bad weather.
 Guidance of our local guide was enough to keep us motivated and safe.
 Soon we reached Saruwas Thatch and after the tents were set up we were all packed in our tents and sleeping bags.
 One of the trekkers among us had bought playing cards from Jhaka which came as a pleasant surprise.
 We spent some time playing cards and had dinner and slept after a long adventurous day.